 Unless you are doing the Conservation project, you will live with a local host family who will provide warm Fijian hospitality and you will find you rapidly integrate into the local community.
 Volunteers on the Conservation project will stay in shared villa accommodation in Pacific Harbour.

 Fiji is world famous for its perfect white sandy beaches and crystal clear turquoise waters.
 However, its rugged emerald green interior with extinct volcanoes and cascading waterfalls is also worth exploring.
 Furthermore, the physical perfection of the islands is only half the story.
 Fiji's relaxed, charming, and gracious people will inspire you as much, if not more than the idyllic sunsets.

-The population of Fiji is a complex mix of indigenous Fijians, Indo-Fijians, and descendants of Chinese traders.
-There are also other Pacific islanders and the British and European explorers and colonialists.
-Fiji was originally discovered by European explorers who stumbled upon the islands while trying to find Australia in the 17th century.
+The population of Fiji is a complex mix of indigenous Fijians, Indo-Fijians, descendants of Chinese traders, and descendents of Eurpopean explorer and settlers.
 As a volunteer living in Fiji for a longer period of time than most casual tourists you will have the chance to explore the many facets that make up modern Fijian culture.
 You will gain a deeper understanding of the issues affecting Fiji today.

 Volunteers in Fiji are spoiled for choice when it comes to travel opportunities in the South Pacific, both on the weekends or after finishing your volunteering placement.
 The island of Viti Levu, where Projects Abroad is based, is great for exploring on weekends.
 There are opportunities for trekking in the dramatic highland interior, remote villages, and regular colorful festivals.
 These will introduce you to the music and customs of traditional Fijian life.